alexnask/interface.zig/README.md

-# Zig Interface implementation
+# Zig Interfaces
-Easy solution for all your zig-related dynamic dispatch needs!
+Easy solution for all your zig dynamic dispatch needs!

 ## Features
 - Fully decoupled interfaces and implementations